institutedata/capstone-NiKi0706/Documents/README/READMEFitnessBlogApp.md

 •	Building functionality where post can be created each and keep track of that in database.

 3. Interactive workouts:
-•	Finding a way to replace the gif URL.
+•	Finding a way to replace the gif URL with female gif URL to align with design.
 •	Adding more videos that aligns with each body part exercise.
+Build in the functionality that videos automatically update each week.

 3. Mobile Application:
-•	Develop a mobile application version for the Fitness Blog App for on-the-go access.
+•	Develop a fully functional mobile application version for the Fitness Blog App for on-the-go access.

 ## Technologies Used
 •	Frontend: React.js, Material UI, bootstrap